 Baseball Highlights: 2045 brings out a number of innovations.
 Sure, at first glance, it looks like another take on the deck building mechanic, but unlike the dry theme of Dominion, Baseball Highlights 2045 evokes the theme of baseball well.
 It was one of the first card games that I played that used deck building as just a mechanic rather than the entire scheme, as in Dominion.
 Instead of being the sole focus of gameplay, deck building here allows players to flesh out their teams with a dizzying array of free agent cards.

-The game also is innovative in the way that Fitzgerald developed the cards and the game play.
+The game is also innovative in the way that Fitzgerald developed the cards and the game play.
 It really feels like you are pitching and hitting against another team.
 Each side plays one card at a time, and the cards have varying effects which automatically stack depending upon the type of action.

 The game of baseball can be a bit long for some people, and would not translate well into a normal deck builder.
 That’s why Mike Fitzgerald came up with the idea of reducing the game to six innings (or six card hands.)
 It works really well in this format, and allows players to attack each other quickly over a seven game series.
 The regular rules of baseball (steals, double plays, etc.) are generally used, although they come mostly in the form of immediate actions that are found on the cards.